GabeScott/standard-works-vault/General Conference/2025 April - “Draw Near unto Me”.md

 We take His name upon us when we enter His kingdom by covenant.
 He is the resurrected and glorified Son of God.
 We are mortals, subject to sin and death.
 Yet, in His love for each of us, the Savior invites us to come closer to Him.

-Here is His invitation to us: “Draw near unto me and I will draw near unto you; seek me diligently and ye shall find me; ask, and ye shall receive; knock, and it shall be opened unto you.”
+Here is His invitation to us: “Draw near unto me and I will draw near unto you; seek me diligently and ye shall find me; ask, and ye shall receive; knock, and it shall be opened unto you.”[^1]

 There are times we feel close to the Savior Jesus Christ.
 And yet, sometimes during our mortal trials, we feel some distance from Him and wish for an assurance that He knows what is in our hearts and loves us as individuals.